chrisbroski/goal-math/essay2.md

 There were a lot of concepts introduced above.
 To try and make them clearer, here is an ordered list of the steps.

 1. Perform behavior indicated by the current situation.
-2. Add subjective sense values directly caused by the action to a collection.
+2. Add subjective sense values directly caused by the action to the current state.
 3. Wait to observe the resulting situation.
 4. Add the virtual subjective sense value associated with the new situation to the subjective sense collection.
 5. Aggregate the subjective sense collection
 6. Tune blurry action parameters for the previous situation.
-7. Update VSS of previous situation.
+7. Update virtual subjective senses for the previous situation.
-8. Reset subjective sense collection.
+8. Clear the current subjective senses state.

-#### Conscious Desire

 Creatures with emotional desire can alter their behavior toward indicators of benefit and harm.
 They can even have forward-looking behavior by altering behavior toward likely beneficial and away from likely harmful situations.

+#### Conscious Desire

-They feel, but can't really think about their situation.
-What does a creature need to envision their goal?
+Creatures with emotional desire can feel, but cannot truly think about their situation.
+What does a creature need to truly envision their goal?
 Surprisingly very little: predictive situation data and a process for its use.
 The only data required would be a simple table that records the resulting situation from an initial situation and and action.
 Creatures with emotional desire already parse this information when dealing with virtual subjective senses.
 All we have to do is add a step after \#7 to add the initial situation, performed action, and consequent situation to a table.

 This does add a major change to step \#1.
 Instead of simply choosing an action, it must now go through a complex process with roughly these steps: